Bulk dispatch lapse: Threshold breaching function with knees

 In other scenarios, a dispatched object immediately loses its full or partial value, if a certain number of consumers Ca have already received the object.
 In a function, the ordinate value takes on zero, if value x representing cn, has received the value.
 It draws a dramatic knee on the function's graph.
 This scenario is prevalent.
 For example, on a social platform a supplier of sports gear promises the first 20 callers a free bicycle helmet.
 The lapse of this information is significant.
 Then, after the 20th reader has called, the information value drops down to zero.
 Dialling the phone number is considered the processing.
 Thus, the perception of the value of this information is postponed, after the processing of the information (object) is completed.

 These knees in functions are defined by piecewise functions.
 Below is an exemplary piecewise linear function defining that as soon as x equals or is greater than x1, the value of y is set to zero, respectively is not defined.

 Polynomial, regressive, degressive and progressive functions

 Polynomial functions appear rarely.
 Because it entails that depreciation is being reduced, respectively appreciation of the object's value occurs.
 In other words, appreciation and depreciation occur once or multiple times as values in the x-axis (t) change.
-Thus, this scenario is accompanied by multiple pivot points.
 More likely is the presence of stagnation.
 That is, the function draws a (non-strictly) monotonous decreasing slope.